The Deadspin staff pick their favorite sports moments from 2017, and explain what made them so special. Here they are.

 Yeah, portraying this as a single moment is a cop-out, but the best sports story of the year was the Nashville crowd throughout the Predators’ unlikely run to the Stanley Cup Final.
 Sure, Nashville’s not a “traditional” hockey market—whatever that means.
 I guess that it’s not cold there?
 Who cares, indoor rinks exist—but it is a city represented in only one other major sport, and those are exactly the types of cities that throw their numbers behind a team, especially one that was as fun to watch as these Predators.

 So it made some hockey traditionalists pissy?
 Good.
 So it probably gave Gary Bettman a boner to see his Southern Strategy validated?
-Regrettably gross, but if you’re a hockey fan, I just don’t understand why you would be excited to see new hockey fans.
+Regrettably gross, but if you’re a hockey fan, I just don’t understand why you wouldn’t be excited to see new hockey fans.
 And if you enjoyed Nashville’s 2017, the Predators are significantly better this year, and solidly equipped to be good for a long time. - Barry Petchesky

 Encouraged largely by the orange chud in the White House and his band of tiki torch-wielding supporters, our country spent much of the year resolutely drilling its way through rock bottom to find new levels of shame and bigotry, making life tangibly worse for Americans right now and for decades to come.
 As a citizen of this declining nation, there are few moments to point to and say, “Hey, that made me want to stand in a crowded bar and chant ‘USA!
 USA!’ with a bunch of strangers.”